|1. What is the Bretton Woods system?|

 (iii) As the world economy grew, the increased world demand for dollar as reserve assets meant that US had to incur increasing trade deficits.

 (iv) Other countries resorted to devaluation.
 But the US was not able to devalue the dollar.
+(Raising the price of USD did not affect the dollar pegs of other currencies.)

 The dollar was the numéraire of the system, i.e., it was the standard to which every other currency was pegged.
 Accordingly, the U.S. did not have the power to set the exchange rate between the dollar and any other currency.